Pratapuchai2056/Churn_Analysis_Project_WIL/README.md

 # Churn_Analysis_WIL
-Churn analysis for telecom
+Churn analysis for telecom <br/>

-***Feel free to comment if any improvements can be made or issues are found*** **Comments without valid reason or unnecessary comments will be discarded**
+***Feel free to comment if any improvements can be made or issues are found.
+But, Comments without valid reasoning or inappropriate comments will be discarded***